-For all adverse events occurring during the study period, data must be entered in the Adverse Event eCRF in the EDC system.
+For all adverse events occurring during the study period, data must be entered in the Adverse Event eCRF in the eDC system.
 For serious adverse events (SAEs), the section of the eCRF describing the serious nature of the AE must also be completed.

-All device and procedure related adverse events will be investigated by Endologix.
+All adverse events will be investigated by Endologix.